Welcome message…

 Biography

-Noelle Falcis Math is an literary agent for adult authors with the Transatlantic Agency.
+Noelle Falcis Math is a literary agent at the Transatlantic Agency.
 She has garnered a breadth of experience as a writer and editor before transitioning into agenting.
 She holds a BA and MFA in English and Creative Writing, and has received fellowships or residencies from VONA (Voices of Our Nations), Tinhouse, The Seventh Wave, and Lemontree House.
 At VONA, she realized the lack of knowledge accessible to marginalized writers, which fueled her interest in publishing.
 In 2021, she completed the Los Angeles Review of BooksÕ Publishing Workshop and Transatlantic AgencyÕs BIPOC mentorship program.
 In 2022, Noelle began assisting Amanda Orozco and Chelene Knight, and became the Marketing Assistant for the Transatlantic Agency.
 In 2023, Noelle transitioned into an Associate Literary Agent where she is now building her list.

 Notes